 Find more information about what Minnesota is doing to reduce nutrients in our lakes and streams, go to the nutrient reduction strategy webpage.

 Looking for information about how your lake or stream?
-Visit the MPCA’s lake and stream search webpage.
+Visit the MPCA’s online water quality dashboard.